 Providing case management to targeted students.

 Within each of these tiers, CIS site coordinators provide services unique to the community in which they serve and can include the following:

 What can seem like small obstacles can easily lead students off track.
 That’s why ensuring students have access to basic needs is so important.
 A student cannot focus in the classroom if they are hungry, cold or tired, or cannot see the board.
 Our site coordinators connect students and their families to local service agencies to meet basic needs involving food, clothing, housing, transportation, employment, rent and utility assistance, as well as referrals for crisis intervention, medical, dental, and mental health issues.
-We also ensure home is a healthy nurturing environment where students always feel safe.
+Most important, we ensure that home is a healthy nurturing environment where students always feel safe.